mapzen/metro-extracts/docs/walkthrough.md

 # Walkthrough: Extract OpenStreetMap data for display in QGIS

 Metro Extracts are chunks of OpenStreetMap data clipped to the rectangular region surrounding a particular city or region of interest.
+There are extracts available for immediate download of the top 200 most popular regions and you can also create [custom extracts](custom-extracts.md) that are available within 30-60 minutes.

-In this walkthrough, you will download the extracted OSM data for a region and load the file into QGIS, which is a free, open-source desktop GIS application.
-You will use QGIS to explore the structure of the extracts and make a map of roads and places in Lisbon, Portugal.
-You can follow along by downloading the data for Lisbon, or choose a different city.
+This walkthrough will cover how to download an extract of OSM data for a region and load the file into [QGIS](http://www.qgis.org/en/site/), which is a free, open-source desktop GIS application.
+Covered in this walkthrough is how to download data from Metro Extracts, which file format to pick, how to open the data in QGIS, and how to make a map of Sydney, Australia.
+You can follow along by downloading the data for Sydney, or choose a different city.

 ##Requirements: